Stroke Care at Mission Hospital

 Mission Hospital is proud to be designated the The Joint Commission as

-a designated Primary Stroke Center.
-When it comes to treating stroke and
+a designated Comprehensive Stroke Center.
+When it comes to treating stroke

-other emergencies with the potential to damage brain tissue, time is of
+and other emergencies with the potential to damage brain tissue, time

-the essence.
-We offer patients a complete range of services and specialists
+is of the essence.
+We offer patients a complete range of services and

-for the rapid diagnosis and treatment of acute stroke.
-If needed, our
+specialists for the rapid diagnosis and treatment of acute stroke.
+If

-expert physical medicine and rehabilitation physicians and therapists
+needed, our expert physical medicine and rehabilitation physicians and

 The Joint Commission and the